chef/automate/components/docs-chef-io/content/automate/reports.md

 #### Control Deep Filtering

-Deep filtering for a control scopes the report to level of a single control within a versioned profile.
+Deep filtering for a control scopes the report to a single control within a versioned profile.

 To create a report at the control level: